 What will interns do?

-- Operations Interns will work on and lead important all-ACM events such as Winter GM, Faculty Fireside, and Implicit Bias / Imposter Syndrome workshops throughout the year.
+- Operations Interns will lead important all-ACM events such as Winter GM.

-- The Internal Affairs interns will organize fun socials to bring officers across different committees together, collaborate with other committees and help create the weekly newsletters
+- Internal Affairs interns will organize fun socials across committees.

-- The Dev team interns will train and maintain existing ACM projects (website, discord bot, membership portal), adding features and dealing with issues
+- The Dev team interns will maintain existing ACM projects and add features.

 - The Impact interns will plan Impact events and help out with the blog

-- The External Affairs interns will work with companies and plan out events such as panels, company tours, and info-sessions
+- External Affairs interns will plan out events like company tours and info-sessions

-- The Finance interns will help draft various finance requests to send to the CS department and work with committees to secure funding for events
+- Finance interns will draft finance requests and secure funding for events

-- The Alumni intern will work with alumni to organize panels and other events.
-Assist with a quarterly alumni newsletter and alumni social media groups.
+- Alumni intern will organize panels and alumni social media groups.

 Fall General Meeting